Shih Tzu Mystique

 Our puppies and dogs love Milkbone puppy biscuits, and I break each one into a couple of pieces as treats and as training aids.
 If you can find the Milkbone Minis, those are ideal and only 5 calories!
 Also, they LOVE Dentastix.
 Fine to give a mini Dentastix every day; I have so many that they only get them 3 times per week.
 When they hear that bag rattle, they go CRAZY!

-If you have a Chinese Imperial Shih Tzu (very small) please have raw natural honey on hand.
+If you have a Chinese Imperial Shih Tzu (very small) please have raw natural honey or NutriCal on hand.
 You should give your young puppy about 1/3 teaspoon (using a baby oral syringe) at least once a day, especially if it has been a while since he or she ate.
 This can prevent hypoglycemia, which can be fatal in a short period of time.
 If your puppy ever seems lethargic, difficult to rouse, or otherwise disinterested, give a dose of the honey.

 MEDICATION: Your puppy comes to you up-to-date on his or her shots, and will have been treated with Revolution topical heartworm/internal/external parasite medication on the first day of the month in which you receive him/her.
 This is a very comprehensive treatment that will prevent horrible skin diseases such as scabies (mange), as well as being a flea and tick preventative.
 Talk with your